softlayer/githubio_source/content/article/rest.md

 ### PUT
 Use an HTTP PUT request to edit an object instead of a service's `editObject() `method.
-PUT a single JSON or XML structure containing a single element called "parameters" containing your object's skeleton structure and any orther parameters required by your API service's `editObject()` method.
+PUT a single JSON or XML structure containing a single element called "parameters" containing your object's skeleton structure and any other parameters required by your API service's `editObject()` method.
 For instance, pass an HTTP PUT request with the following data to the following URL in order to edit domain resource record 5678 within domain record 1234 on SoftLayer's DNS servers, changing its `data` to "10.0.0.1".

 ```
 curl -u $SL_USER:$SL_APIKEY -X PUT -d '{"parameters": [{"data": "10.0.0.1",}]}'